-Customers of Online Banking with Compass Bank should double check the upper left corner of their screen to make sure that their log on user ID is being encrypted (secret coded0.
+Customers of Online Banking with Compass Bank should double check the upper left corner of their screen to make sure that their log on user ID is being encrypted (secret coded).
 The URL address should show https:// Be sure that there is the letter "s" following http before you type in your User Name (ID).
 The "s" indicates that you are now in a "secure session".
 Compass Bank suggest that their online customers download and install the security software "Rapport" onto their PC.

 If you do this you should make sure that the Rapport designator (to the right of the URL box)shows up green before typing in any personal information.
 If the designator shows up grey then Rapport is not protecting anything.
 I have found that over half of Compass Bank's online web sites are not being protected by Rapports security software.
 I am not suggesting that you change banks but only want to inform you on how to check for a "secure web session" when entering any personal information.
 The info that I have provided you here is a method of checking for security on all web sites when you are asked to enter personal information.

 The only reason that I mention Compass Bank is because I have spent hours of time with representatives of the bank with this security issue.
 So far I have not found anybody within the bank that is concerned about it.
 Hopefully that will change in the near future.
 If so then I will update this information to you.

-boa a thing or two about being incompetent.
-First, we were assured our loan would not be sold to boa, compass sells their loans in-house.
+CASA GRANDE, ARIZONA -- Started a refi with Compass Bank the first week of January so that we could get away from boa.
+Let me tell you, Compass could teach BOA a thing or two about being incompetent.
+First, we were assured our loan would not be sold to BOA, compass sells their loans in-house.
 They need more info, more info, more info.
 We jump through their hoops and do everything asked of us.
 We have a trust, they want to copy every page of our trust.
 What business is it of theirs what we want our bodies cremated when we die or that my husband's son is not left anything, but we comply.
 Well, finally March 15 comes and we are to close.

 PLANO, TEXAS -- I discovered that my debit card number was stolen and two entities charged services to my card without my knowledge or permission.
 Compass Bank OBVIOUSLY doesn't know that criminals DON'T take a holiday!
 I discovered the fraudulent charges on, Monday, May 31, 2010.
 I was on hold for over three hours!
 I had to change my cordless phone because I was on hold so long, the batteries died.
 They never answered!
 So what if this was Memorial Day.
 Many businesses are open, and Compass Bank should be open 24/7 to handle these sorts of things.